-After our stint in Tuscany, the next stop on our road trip was Amalfi coast.
-We had heard horror stories about driving in Amalfi, so we decided to break our journey and spend a day in Pompeii.
+After our stint in Tuscany, next stop on our road trip was Amalfi coast.
+Given the 5 hour plus drive, we decided to break our drive and spend a day in Pompeii.
 Most people visit Pompeii on a day trip from Naples or even Sorrento.
 Instead, we set base in Scafati, from where it was a 15-minute walk to the ancient ruins.

 Why visit Pompeii?

 Mount Vesuvius, a volcano near Naples, is thousands of years old and has erupted more than 50 times in the past.
 Its most famous eruption took place in the year 79 A.D., when the volcano buried the ancient Roman city of Pompeii (as well a few others which are lesser known) under a thick carpet of volcanic ash.
 Almost two thousand people died, and the city was abandoned for many years.
 When a group of explorers rediscovered the site in 1748, they were surprised to find that underneath a thick layer of dust and debris, Pompeii was mostly intact.
-It is no wonder then that Pompeii is one of the most popular tourist attractions in Italy.
+Over the years, Pompeii has become one of the most popular tourist attractions in Italy.

 Guided tour or DIY?

 There are several ways to visit Pompeii – on a pre-booked guided tour or on a do-it-yourself tour.
-We paid € 13 per person and picked up the tickets from the information desk.
-The tickets included a map and a small pocket guide to the site, which was excellent and led us to a number of not-to-miss sights at Pompeii (also providing a little bit of history).
-The site is divided into 9 zones and each and every house is numbered and given a name.
-The pocket guide was extremely thorough and systematically led us throughout.
-But of course, if you are a history nerd, you should do the guided tours.
+We preferred to do it ourselves and paid € 13 per person as entry fee.
+The tickets included a map and a small pocket guide to the site.
+This guide was extremely helpful since it led us to a number of not-to-miss sights at Pompeii (also providing a little bit of history).
+The site is divided into 9 zones – each house is numbered and given a name.
+The pocket guide was extremely thorough and systematically led us throughout – don’t forget to pick it up from the ticket counter.
+But of course, if you are a history nerd, you may want to sign up for a guided tour.

 Pompeii is a fascinating site that allows you to literally step back in time.
 Walking down the maze-like cobblestone streets of ancient Pompeii immerses you into the life of ancient Roman civilization.
 You can explore the insides of houses, admire decorative frescoes on the walls, or check out the remains of temples, baths, amphitheatres, and brothels.